 There are over 2,000 in Earth’s orbit, used by private and government organisations.
 Allocating frequencies to satellite services is a complicated process which requires international coordination and planning.
 This is carried out under the auspices of the International Telecommunication Union (ITU).
 Learn about the challenges of creating your own communications satellite and entering this market.

 Nikolas Sidiropoulos is project manager in SES.
 His current activities include the SES incubator SATLAS (www.satlas.lu) that was launched a year ago and is focusing in ideas related to satellite communications.
-In the past he has worked in several R&D projects concerning the development of innovative products for space; part of these innovations are being applied in current space programs.
+In the past he has worked in several R&D projects concerning the development of innovative products for space; part of these innovations are being applied in current space programmes.

 Does your startup team want a logo?
 Do you need some help designing an illustration for your product?
 Look no further.